Rookout/docs/docs/breakpoints-conditional.md

 | `[]` | `arr[4]!=4`, `dict['a']!=4`  | Set conditions regarding to a specific sequence’s element - list, dict etc. |
 | `size` | `arr.size() >= 32` | Use size instead of len or length on any platform |

-**Keep in mind:**
-1. The supported syntax may differ between languages.
+**Keep in mind:** the supported syntax may differ between languages.